Washington has no time for self-pity with No. 15 Oregon up next

 Meanwhile, basketball statistician Ken Pomeroy projects a dismal forecast for Washington.
 His website KenPom.com has the Huskies finishing tied for ninth in the Pac-12 at 6-12 and 13-17 overall.

-If Pomeroy is accurate, it would be the first losing season for coach Lorenzo Romar, who is in his 15th year at UW, since his first season on Montlake when the Huskies were 10-17 in 2002-03.
+If Pomeroy is accurate, it would be the first losing season for Romar, who is in his 15th year at UW, since his first season on Montlake when the Huskies were 10-17 in 2002-03.

 Certainly these are desperate times for Washington (7-6, 0-1) and Romar, who has come under fire from a vocal contingent of disgruntled fans.